 This program is designed for students who plan a career in theatre.
-It offers the major an opportunity to observe and participate in the activities of a regional professional theatre.
-Students accepted for this program must receive a written recommendation from the chair of the theatre department.
+It offers students an opportunity to observe and participate in the activities of a regional theatre company.
+Students accepted for this program must receive a written recommendation from a member of the theatre department.
 Pass/fail grading.